bitburner-official/bitburner-src/src/Documentation/ui/doc/help/bitnode_order.md

 highly dependant on playing style.

 1. Repeat BN-1 until you max out its [Source-File](../advanced/sourcefiles.md).
 Its [Source-File](../advanced/sourcefiles.md)
    is extremely powerful, as it raises all multipliers by a significant amount.
-This also a let's you get used to augments and other features resetting.
+This also allows you to get used to augments and other features resetting.

-2. Do BN-3 at least once to unlock the [Corporation](../advanced/corporations.md) mechanic, finishing all 3 levels unlocks the full API for free allowing fully scripted corp.
-This mechanic has highest profit potential in the game.
+2. Do BN-3 at least once to unlock the [Corporation](../advanced/corporations.md) mechanic, finishing all 3 levels unlocks the full API for free, allowing fully scripted corp.
+This mechanic has the highest profit potential in the game.

 3. Do BN-10 once to unlock [Sleeves](../advanced/sleeves.md) and [Grafting](../advanced/grafting.md).
 [Sleeves](../advanced/sleeves.md) are useful in all nodes
-   and grafting can be useful in future [BitNodes](../advanced/bitnodes.md) (especially 8).
+   and grafting can be useful in future [BitNodes](../advanced/bitnodes.md), especially BN-8.
 It's recommended to buy all purchasable [Sleeves](../advanced/sleeves.md) and their memory during the first run.

    The ordering of the next three is dependant on playing style and wants/needs.